encarsia/encarsia.github.io/posts/embed-mastodon-toots-with-nikola.rst

     :start-line: 8
     :end-line: 10

-This is working for me but if the shortcode fails you should use the shortcode role to pass the text unaltered (see the `Nikola handbook <https://getnikola.com/handbook.html#using-a-shortcode>`_ for more information):
+This is working for me but if the shortcode fails you should use the shortcode role to pass the text unaltered (consult the `handbook <https://getnikola.com/handbook.html#using-a-shortcode>`_ for more information):

 .. listing:: raw.txt rest
     :start-line: 11